Appendix D: summary of the methods used to develop this guidance

 5. Reviews and cost-effectiveness modelling

-6. Synopsis report of each review (executive summaries and evidence tables) circulated to stakeholders for comment
+6. Synopsis report of the evidence (executive summaries and evidence tables) circulated to stakeholders for comment

 7. Comments and additional material submitted by stakeholders

 8. Review of additional material submitted by stakeholders (screened against inclusion criteria used in reviews)